Best Practices for Python Variable Naming

 1. Use descriptive and meaningful names

 Variable names should be descriptive and meaningful.
 They should describe what the variable represents or contains.
-For example, if you are writing a program that calculates the area of a circle, you might name your variable "radius" or "area".
-Avoid using generic or meaningless names such as "x" or "temp".
+For example, if you are writing a program that calculates the area of a circle, you might name your variable radius or area.
+Avoid using generic or meaningless names such as temp.
+However, single-letter variables like x, y, or i are widely accepted in short loops, mathematical contexts, or when the meaning is obvious from the surrounding code.

 2. Follow a consistent naming convention